Mannilie/CelestialEngine/README.md

 ## Key Features

 * **Advanced Rendering Pipeline:** Supports dynamic lighting, real-time shadows, post-processing effects, and more.
-[Can you highlight some specific effects here?]
 * **Modular Design:** Systems are designed to be decoupled, making it easy to extend and customize the engine.
 * **Flexible Scene Management:** Easily create and manage complex game worlds using the built-in scene graph.